mbver/quic-rs-demo/session/README.md

-🚀 Minimal QUIC Server and Client with Authentication and Session Management Using Quinn
+# 🚀 Minimal QUIC Server and Client with Authentication and Session Management

 This guide extends the basic example to build a minimal protocol that supports authentication and session management using the Quinn library in Rust.​